 "Ok, you gave it an honest try, but it's clear you're really tired.
 You need rest more than you need training right now.
 The rest will make you perform better.
 Take a break for a few days, you deserve it."

 The teenage athlete started to cry.
 To them, they HAD to train.
 Their parents were present and I explained the situation to them.
 They were aloof.
 The idea of healthy rest was not resinating with them.
-That was the last time I saw that athlete.
+This young person was clearly suffering emotionally and had the distinct misfortune of their parents also trapped in supporting their suffering.
+Their parents also perceived self worth through arduous and chronic sports training.
+They were in denial, and viewed rest as something that would degrade their child’s sports experience.
+They never booked with me again, because the athlete and parents saw me as taking away the very thing that was so eminently praise worthy: ongoing training no matter what.

 This is a taboo subject.
 Don't talk about compulsive training.
 If you do, prepare to be rejected.
 I wish it weren't that way.
-It doesn't have to be.
+It doesn't have to be, and as I’ve mentioned, it is starting to turn around, but such a long way to go ahead of us.

 .."My coach didn't respond to any of my complaints of feeling tired, feeling sick every morning, not having an appetite"..
 Diane